rails/rails/guides/source/getting_started.md

   in the browser.
 This also applies to your i18n translation files.
   Most editors that do not already default to UTF-8 (such as some versions of Dreamweaver) offer a way to change the default to UTF-8.
 Do so.
-* Your database.
-Rails defaults to converting data from your database into UTF-8 at the boundary.
+* Your database: Rails defaults to converting data from your database into UTF-8 at the boundary.
 However, if your database is not using UTF-8 internally, it may not be able to store all characters that your users enter.
 For instance, if your database is using Latin-1 internally, and your user enters a Russian, Hebrew, or Japanese